 The fire hydrant is one of those exercises that doesn't get enough respect.
 It looks like you're, well, a dog at a fire hydrant.
 Not exactly glamorous.
 But the muscle it targets, the gluteus medius, is arguably the most important muscle people aren't training.
 It stabilizes your pelvis when you walk, run, squat, and lunge.
 When it's weak, your knees cave in, your hips drop, and your lower back picks up the slack.
 So yeah, it matters.

-This guide covers proper form, Coach Ty's cues, common mistakes, and how to pair fire hydrants with donkey kicks for the most effective glute warm-up you can do at home.
+This guide covers proper form, Coach Ty's cues, common mistakes, when to avoid the exercise, and how to pair fire hydrants with donkey kicks for the most effective glute warm-up you can do at home.

 How to Do Fire Hydrants (Step-by-Step)